 Before treatment, Dr. Duling will make sure that dental bonding treatment aligns with your budget, goals, and dental needs.
 The tooth bonding procedure takes 30 to 60 minutes during one office visit.
 To begin treatment, Dr. Duling will clean the tooth or teeth receiving treatment to ensure successful results.

 She may need to remove a small amount from the tooth’s structure to allow the resin to adhere properly.
-Once the teeth are prepared, Dr. Duling will apply the composite resin material onto the teeth.
-This material is carefully molded into the desired shape.
-Dr. Duling will check that the bite is comfortable with the resin on before doing it to the teeth.
+Once the teeth are prepared, Dr. Duling will apply the composite resin material.
+She carefully molds this material into the desired shape.
+Before applying the resin, Dr. Duling will check that the bite is comfortable with it.
 The resin is bonded and cured using a special UV light.
-Finally, the teeth will be polished once hardened.
+Finally, the teeth will be polished once they have hardened.

 Frequently Asked Questions